tobyrsmith/Musitelligence/README.md

-# musitelligence
+# Musitelligence

-> Music Composition Project
+> Musical Project By Sean Dvir

 ### A Work in progress!
 Music is a highly versatile art that originates in nature, and has been taken up by mankind as a way of expression and also as an art.